wppconnect-team/wppconnect-server/README.md

     daysToArchive: 45,
   },
   log: {
-    level: 'silly', // Before open a issue, change level to silly and retry a action
+    level: 'silly', // Before open a issue, change level to silly and retry an action
     logger: ['console', 'file'],
   },
   // create options for using on wppconnect-lib